yrapop01/yrapop01.github.io/python/index.md

 ### Instance Argument

-When a function defined in a class is called from an instances, the instance object is automatically passed as first argument.
+When a function defined in a class is called from an instances, the instance object itself is automatically passed as first argument.

 ```python
 class C: